 These guidelines were copy-edited by LSi’s senior editorial consultant Aradhna Duggal and designed by senior production coordinator Claude Cardot.
 Claude did it again: “Many thanks to Claude for doing this so fast.”

 Our team specializes in the rapid production of publications.
 In fact, we work on reducing the time to publication because that is only Step 1 toward effective implementation and support to countries.
 Then our team can build high-impact visuals, animation, infographics, and other tools for impact.
 Furthermore, LSi’s learning team can take a guideline and rapidly develop it into a global, scalable, open digital course that uses the Scholar Approach developed by the Geneva Learning Foundation.

-LSi’s design team just had the pleasure of working with award-winning photographer Chris de Bode to Geneva for a two-day photo shoot at the World Health Organization’s headquarters.
+LSi’s design team just had the pleasure of working with award-winning photographer Chris de Bode for a two-day photo shoot at the World Health Organization’s headquarters in Geneva, Switzerland.

 When faced with a brief for portraits to illustrate the call to eradicate hepatitis, we immediately thought of Chris.
 Or, rather, of his images, still vivid in our minds over a decade later.
 After digging up a series of posters we designed to feature his photography in The Lancet, we shot off an e-mail.
 He responded almost immediately, and landed in Geneva less than a week later.